Main image

 🏛️ Legislation and policy reform: the Government Programme 2021-2026 prioritises evidence-based policy making across all sectors.
 It recognises education as the key to sustainable, inclusive development and societal well-being, aligning with the Armenian Transformation Strategy 2050, (adopted in 2020);

 🏫 Vocational education and training (VET): Armenia has made significant progress in expanding access to VET.
-The new Law on VET, adopted in May 2024, strengthens links to the labour market, promotes greater private sector collaboration, and prioritises work-based learning and dual education.
-It also introduces certification for learning outcomes, laying the foundation for micro-credentials;
+In 2025 the Ministry of Education, Science, Culture and Sports has progressed with the operationalisation of the new VET Law adopted in May 2024.
+The new law strengthens links with the labour market, promotes greater private sector collaboration, and prioritises work-based learning and dual education.
+It also introduces certification for learning outcomes, laying the foundation for micro-credentials.

 💻 The digital transition: in Armenia, small and medium-sized enterprises (SMEs) account for 69.5% of total employment and play a vital role in the economy.
 However, many SME workers lack digital skills, hindering the country’s digital transformation.
 To address this challenge, the government is prioritising digital literacy, with the National Centre of Educational Technologies (NCET) leading initiatives to enhance digital education and skills development.
 Additionally, the TUMO Centre for Creative Technologies is making a substantial impact by providing free IT training.
 TUMO equips 12-18-year-olds with essential digital competencies and offers specialised web-based courses for 19-26-year-olds in fields such as robotics, 3D modelling, and graphic design.
 These efforts are helping to bridge the digital divide and prepare Armenia’s workforce for the future;

-📈 PISA - Armenia will participate in PISA for the first time in 2025, marking a significant step in educational benchmarking.
+📈 PISA - In 2025 Armenia joined the PISA for the first time, marking a significant step in educational benchmarking.

 👉 Armenia is working towards the implementation of the new law on VET, prioritising the revision of the National Qualifications Framework, strengthening quality assurance mechanisms, and improving work-based learning arrangements.